Master's Degree in Applied Analysis for Social Sciences

 CG3 – Know and adopt tools for decision-making in the social, economic and public policy evaluation fields

-CG4 – Know and apply data analysis programs that allow analyzing and solving complex issues in the field of social sciences
+CG4 – Know and apply data analysis programs that allow analyzing and resolving complex issues in the field of social sciences

-CG5 – Analyze economic, social and environmental indicators in order to understand the causes of their cyclical movements and to be able to make short and medium term forecasts
+CG5 – Analyze economic, social and environmental indicators in order to understand the causes of their cyclical movements and be able to make short and medium-term forecasts

-CG6 – Know and apply new technological tools and mass information processing and georeferencing to analyze social and environmental issues
+CG6 – Know and apply new technological tools and massive information processing and georeferencing to analyze social and environmental issues

 CE1 – Understand the relevance of using rigorous quantitative and qualitative methods to solve complex problems in Social Sciences